lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ### DTLS 1.3

 This section analyzes the overhead of DTLS 1.3 {{RFC9147}}.
-The changes compared to DTLS 1.2 are: omission of version number, merging of epoch into the first byte containing signalling bits, optional omission of length, reduction of sequence number into a 1 or 2-bytes field.
+The changes compared to DTLS 1.2 are: omission of version number, merging of epoch into the first byte containing signaling bits, optional omission of length, reduction of sequence number into a 1 or 2-bytes field.

 DTLS 1.3 is only analyzed with an omitted length field and with an 8-bit sequence number (see Figure 4 of {{RFC9147}}).